GoogleCloudPlatform/gcp-service-broker/deployments/helm/gcp-service-broker/cf-tutorial.md

 The broker has a few APIs that are required for it to run, and a few that are optional but must be enabled to provision resources of a particular type.

-Enable the Cloud Resourc Manager and IAM APIs to allow the service broker to run:
+Enable the Cloud Resource Manager and IAM APIs to allow the service broker to run:

     gcloud services enable cloudresourcemanager.googleapis.com iam.googleapis.com